zehdari/FoundationPoseROS2/README.md

 3. Multi-object pose estimation and tracking
 4. End-to-end assignment of object models with the segmented masks

-Furthermore, it provides an interactive GUI for object selection and reordering.
+Furthermore, it provides an interactive GUI for object model-to-mask assignment for end-to-end multi-pose estimation and tracking.

+## Env setup: Conda

+# create conda environment
+conda create -n foundationpose_ros python=3.10

+# activate conda environment
+conda activate foundationpose_ros

+# install dependencies
+python -m pip install -r requirements.txt

 ## Features

 - **Object Selection GUI**: Choose and reorder object files (.obj, .stl) using a simple Tkinter GUI.
-- **Segmentation and Tracking**: Uses SAM2 for object segmentation in real-time color and depth images from a camera.
+- **Segmentation and Tracking**: SAM2 is used for object segmentation in real-time colour and depth images from a camera.
 - **Pose Estimation**: Calculates and publishes the pose of detected objects based on camera images.
 - **3D Visualization**: Visualize the objects’ pose with bounding boxes and axes.